wp-plugins/preserve-code-formatting/readme.txt

 1. A screenshot of the plugin's admin options page.

 == Changelog ==

+= 2.5.4 =
+* Fixed some borked code preservation by restoring some processing removed in previous release

 = 2.5.3 =
 * Fixed recently introduced bug affecting occasional code preservation by using a more robust alternative approach